sovity/edc-ce/extensions/policy-time-interval/README.md

 ## About this Extension

-This extension adds a policy function that validates the consuming time moment.
+This extension adds a policy function that validates the time of data consumption.

 Adds permission function with left side expression `POLICY_EVALUATION_TIME` and supported operators `EQ`, `NEQ`, `LT`, `LEQ`, `GT`, `GEQ`.
-The right side expression is expected to be in the date format `yyyy-MM-dd'T'HH:mm:ss.SSSXXX`.
+The right side expression is expected to be in the following date format `yyyy-MM-dd'T'HH:mm:ss.SSSXXX`.

 ## Why does this extension exist?

-Limiting data offers to specific valid durations is most comfortable when its done automatically.
+Limiting data offers to specific valid durations.

 ## License